 Phil Metzler and Laura Kaestele discuss her perspective on what SenseMaking means to her work and for network weaving.

-Part 6 of an Interview with Aldo de Moor Reflecting On Our Discussions It’s been over two years since my original interview with Aldo.
+Part 6 of a 6 part series from an Interview with Aldo de Moor Prior part Reflecting On Our Discussions It’s been over two years since my original interview with Aldo.
 That one interview was so rich, it generated six blog posts and an abiding friendship.
-We’ve met online semi-monthly ever since that first great conversation, to talk about our projects, challenges,…
+We’ve met online semi-monthly ever since that first great…

 Eugene Cooke is an Agroecologist and urban farmer with experience from California to Kenya.
 He’s the founder of Grow Where You Are, is currently located in Atlanta and is focused on food sovereignty.
 He’s also a member of a relatively large network funded and convened by one of our mapping clients.
 Meaning – he’s in…